-Heating and ho ot water Repair category 2 Notes The hot water tank is dated and would benefit from being upgraded in modern equivalent.
-The central heating system has not been checked or tested in any way however some older style components were noted.
-Future upgrading may be required and a precautionary check of the system should be made by a Gas Safe registered contractor.
-A precautionary check is always recommended prior to purchase.
-No tests were carried out by this firm.
+Heating and hot water

+Repair category 2

+Notes The central heating system has not been checked or tested in any way however some older style components were noted including the boiler.
+Future upgrading may be required and a precautionary check of the system should be made by a registered contractor.